-The council has a duty to investigate complaints of noise nuisance.
+We have a duty to investigate complaints of noise nuisance.
 If we have evidence that you are causing a statutory nuisance, a legal notice may be served on you under the Environmental Protection Act 1990.

 If you carry on in breach of this notice you can be taken to court and be subject to an unlimited fine.
 We can also consider confiscating any equipment that is causing a nuisance.

-Types of noise we will investigate include:
+Types of noise we will investigate

 - noisy neighbours